Project Details - All Projects

 Maryland's Coastal Bays, the shallow lagoons nestled behind Ocean City and Assateague, comprise a complex ecosystem.
 These estuarine bays, at the interface between fresh and saltwater, provide habitat for a wide range of aquatic life.
 But like many coastal systems, they face threats from intense development, nutrients, sediments, and other stresses associated with human activities.
 IAN has been working with the Coastal Bays Program on various products and studies, including the annual Coastal Bays report card, the book Shifting Sands, and using stable isotope techniques to identify nitrogen sources in the Maryland Coastal Bays.

 The National Park Service is carrying out assessments of the natural resource condition (NRCA) for nearly 300 of the National Parks throughout the country deemed to have significant natural resources.
-This project, to assess condition of Harpers Ferry and Chesapeake & Ohio Canal National Historical Parks and Catoctin Mountain Park in the National Capital Region, is a synthesis project aimed at collating and synthesizing all available data to assess current status and trend for each metric, combining these into an overall framework.
+This project, to assess the condition of Gateway National Recreation Area in New York and New Jersey, is aimed at collating and synthesizing all available data to assess current status and trend for each metric, combining these into an overall framework for each park.
 The focus of this study has been to develop a habitat based framework to assess natural resource condition.

 Deep Creek Lake is currently experiencing a host of environmental problems related to nutrient and sediment input from the surrounding watershed.
 The nonprofit organization Friends of Deep Creek Lake (FODCL) is collaborating with EcoCheck to design and produce an environmental report card for Deep Creek Lake.
 This project is especially important to the evolution of environmental assessment, communication, and reporting for aquatic systems in Maryland.
 Lake systems form an important ecologic and hydrologic feature of state upland areas.
 Deep Creek Lake, while not in the Chesapeake Bay watershed, probably serves as a sentinel for future issues with other Maryland lakes.
 Deep Creek Lake is the oldest lake in Maryland, having been formed for hydropower in the 1920’s.
 The ecologic and hydrologic problems that Deep Creek Lake is currently experiencing may very well reflect the future of many other Maryland lakes.